-As the plan sponsor, you should monitor the trustee to assure that it is doing everything that it is required to do.
+As the plan sponsor, you should monitor the financial institution/trustee to assure that it is doing everything it is required to do.
 You should also ensure that the trustee’s fees are reasonable for the services it is providing.
 If the trustee is not doing its job properly, or if its fees are not reasonable, you should consider replacing the trustee.

 Terminating the Plan

-Although SIMPLE IRA plans are established with the intention of being ongoing, the time may come when a SIMPLE IRA plan no longer suits the purposes of your business.
+Although SIMPLE IRA plans are established with the intention of continuing indefinitely, the time may come when a SIMPLE IRA plan no longer suits the purposes of your business.
 When that happens, consult with your financial institution to determine if another type of retirement plan might be a better alternative.

 To terminate a SIMPLE IRA plan, notify the financial institution that you will not make a contribution for the next calendar year and that you want to terminate the contract or agreement.

 You must also notify your employees that the SIMPLE IRA plan will be discontinued.